• Skip to primary navigation

 Crush the pistachios.
 If your pistachios are whole, then I suggest crushing into smaller pieces using the back of a spoon (or whizz for a few seconds in a blender) (image 2).

-salad dressing in a glass bowl.
+salad dressing in a glass bowl labelled number one.

 Step 3